For daily wit & wisdom, sign up for the Almanac newsletter.

-A “drip irrigation” system will automatically keep your garden well watered; it’s not only an efficient way to water plants but also saves you time and ensures consistent watering when you’re busy or out of town.
+A “drip irrigation” system will automatically keep your garden well watered; it not only is an efficient way to water plants but also saves you time and ensures consistent watering when you’re busy or out of town.
 Learn more about how you would plan and install a drip irrigation system.

 What is Drip Irrigation?